Umboi Island

 Umboi (also named Rooke or Siassi) is a volcanic island between the mainland of Papua New Guinea and the island of New Britain.
-It is separated from New Britain by the Dampier Strait, and Huon Peninsula and New Guinea by the Vitiaz Strait.
+It is separated from New Britain by the Dampier Strait, and from New Guinea's Huon Peninsula by the Vitiaz Strait.
 It has an elevation of 1,335 m.

-The Siassi Archipelago lies off the southeast coast of Umboi Island (a total of 18 islands, only seven are inhabited).
+Umboi Island is part of the Siassi Group, which contains a total of 18 islands, of which only seven are inhabited.

 History

 During the mid-1920s, the population of the Siassi Islands was a little over 700 people.
-It had more than doubled (to almost 1700 people) by the early 1960s, and then decreased to a little more than 1600 people by the early 1980s.
+It had more than doubled (to almost 1,700 people) by the early 1960s, and then decreased to a little more than 1,600 people by the early 1980s.

-In 1936 a Lutheran mission was established on the island which was headed by Pastor P.H Freund. in 1940 Freund was recruited by Lt.
+In 1936, a Lutheran mission was established on the island which was headed by Pastor P.H.
+Freund.
+In 1940, Freund was recruited by Lt.
 Commander Eric Feldt of the Royal Australian Navy to act as a Coastwatcher.

-During 1943 the island was briefly occupied by 500 Japanese troops from the 51st Reconnaissance Regiment which was commanded by Col. Jiro Sato.
-By early December 1943, after several allied bombing runs, the Japanese withdrew from the island.
+The island was briefly occupied in 1943 by five hundred Japanese troops from the 51st Reconnaissance Regiment, which was commanded by Col. Jiro Sato.
+By early December 1943, after several Allied bombing runs, the Japanese withdrew from the island.

 Inhabitants

-The Siassi support themselves through traditional trade based on a barter system; they are important middlemen who deliver pigs, pots and ornate wooden bowls by sea in their canoes.
-The people of the Siassi islands continue to believe in witchcraft and consider it to be the root cause of unfortunate events such as illness or crop failure.
+The Siassi support themselves through traditional barter across the Dampier and Vitiaz Straits; engaging in and facilitating the trade of food-related items like yams, taro, and pigs, as well as wares like pots and ornate wooden bowls.
+The building of canoes is also a notable supplemental source of trade for the Siassi, while fishing provides an important dietary staple.
+The people of the Siassi Islands continue to believe in witchcraft and consider it to be the root cause of unfortunate events such as illness or crop failure.
 The regional word for witchcraft is sanguma and the accused are often murdered.
+Representatives from the United Nations have denounced violence stemming from sanguma-based accusations, which includes exile, torture, and execution, as gender-based violence and human rights violations.

 Buildings

-A majority of the buildings on the Siassi islands are constructed using vernacular architecture.
+A majority of the buildings on the Siassi Islands are constructed using vernacular architecture.

 Languages

-Languages are Papuan Kovai; and Austronesian: Mbula, Karanai, and Saveng languages.
+The languages spoken are Papuan Kovai, as well as the Austronesian languages of Barim, Lukep, Mangap, and Tuam-Mutu.